 Of course, how much tax you’ll pay depends on your personal circumstances – and tax rules may change in the future.

 What are the different types of pension?< Back to summary

 These are arranged through your employer.
 By 2018 every employer must automatically enrol staff members into a company pension scheme if they; are aged over 22, earn more than £10,000 a year and work in the UK.
 With most schemes, both you and your employer pay in.
 Your own contributions will normally be deducted from your salary.
 Different types of schemes are available:

-- Defined benefits - The amount you get back depends on your salary when you retire and how long you have worked for your employer.
+- defined benefit - The amount you get back depends on your salary when you retire and how long you have worked for your employer.

 These include personal pensions, stakeholder pensions and self invested personal pensions (SIPP's).
 You can pay in regularly and/or make one-off payments.
 What you get back is based on the value of the pension pot you build up, which depends on a number of factors, including the performance of investments made within the pensions.
 Employers can also contribute to your personal pension.